 For the BS regime ($E(k) \sim k^2$ for small $k$), the simulation results for energy decay and the length scale align closely with Migdal's theoretical predictions.
 This is particularly true for his new predictions for the alternative length scale $L_M$ and the shape of the local slope of the structure function, $\zeta_2(r,t)$.
 However, for the LKB regime ($E(k) \sim k^4$ for small $k$), we observed a robust decay exponent of $n \approx 10/7$, which persists for thousands of turnover times, as expected from the classical LKB theory.
 The Euler ensemble solution does not take account of this instance.

 In our initial DNS study of some 4 years ago \cite{john-P-john}, we were struck by the level of non-universality of energy decay.
 This study is more complete and confirms that there are inherent complexities to seeking a universal decay exponent for the energy.
-The energy decay behaves as expected for classical results as long as the low wavenumber behavior is controlled, but the situation is unpredictable if neither the $k^2$ nor the $k^4$ behavior is initialized.
-(Whether the notion of permanence of large eddies precludes more general behaviors in an experiment is unclear.)
+The energy decay behaves as expected for classical results as long as the low wavenumber behaviour is controlled, but the situation is unpredictable if neither the $k^2$ nor the $k^4$ behaviour is initialized.
+(Whether the notion of permanence of large eddies precludes more general behaviours in an experiment is unclear.)

 Given this situation, how should one frame the success of Migdal's theory?
 On the face of it, the simulation results demonstrate the limitations to the theory's universality for energy decay.
-It is possible that the observed decay exponent in an experiment can be regarded as $-5/4$ plus a correction term that emanates from ``boundary effects" (as discussed in Sec.~5(b)).
+It is possible that the observed decay exponent in an experiment can be regarded as $-5/4$ plus a correction term that emanates from `boundary effects' (as discussed in \hyperref[sec:5b]{\S5b}).
 Though details of this theoretical structure have not yet been developed fully, its elements are already present in Migdal's theory \cite{Migdal_theory}.

-This feature aside, the internal structure of the flow—manifested in the growth of the Migdal length and the spectral slope $\zeta_2$—agrees with theoretical predictions.
-Together, these findings suggest that, while the global decay rate is sensitive to large-scale behavior, universality may yet prevail for the internal relations {and to the decay of high wavenumber properties such as enstrophy}.
+This feature aside, the internal structure of the flow---manifested in the growth of the Migdal length and the spectral slope $\zeta_2$---agrees with theoretical predictions.
+Together, these findings suggest that, while the global decay rate is sensitive to large-scale behaviour, universality may yet prevail for the internal relations {and to the decay of high wavenumber properties such as enstrophy}.
 The lack of universality in large scale properties such as energy will not surprise experts on critical phenomena (for example).
 If this is the correct view, it is possible that the question of universal decay exponents may have been poorly posed all along.
 We have explored the results for enstrophy decay, and also considered the consequence of excluding the lowest wavenumbers in the computation of energy, enstrophy and length scales.
 The Euler ensemble captures these features better, and can thus be said to lay an important foundation stone for a complete theory.

 How should one interpret the close correspondence with the classical BS result on decay (which is conditioned on certain initial conditions) and Migdal's theory that purports to be universal?
 We merely note that the $k^2$ spectrum for the BS case corresponds to an equipartition of energy at low wavenumbers, and hence may be more general than initially conceived.